proycon/analiticcl/README.md

 (Reynaert 2010; Reynaert 2004), which was implemented in [ticcltools](https://github.com/languagemachines/ticcltools).
 This *analiticcl* implementation attempts to re-implement the core of these ideas from scratch, but also introduces some novelties, such as the introduction of prime factors for improved anagram hashing.
-We aim at a high-performant lightweight implementation writted in [Rust](https://www.rust-lang.org).
+We aim at a high-performant lightweight implementation written in [Rust](https://www.rust-lang.org).

 ## Features